bitwes/gut-extension/README.md

-# GUT Tools
+# GUT Tools VSCode Extension
-Tools to run Godot Engine unit/integeration tests created with the GUT framework.
+Tools to run your unit/integration tests created with the [GUT framework](https://github.com/bitwes/Gut/).

-## Features
-* Run the entire test suite.
-* Run the current test script.
-* Run the currently selected test, inner class, or script based on where the cursor is located.

 ## Available Commands
+* `GUT: Show Help` - Displays the GUT command line help in the terminal window.
-* `GUT: Run All`
+* `GUT: Run All` - Runs the entire test suite.
-* `GUT: Run Current Script`
+* `GUT: Run Current Script` - Runs the current test script.
-* `GUT: Run at Cursor` <br/>
+* `GUT: Run at Cursor` - Runs the current script and adds additional options based on where the cursor is located.
+You can use this command to run a single test, an inner class, or the entire current file.
+If the cursor is between methods then the current inner class or file will be ran.<br/><br/>
-__NOTE:__ This command uses features provided by the Godot Tools extension that are only available when the current workspace is open in the Godot editor.
+__NOTE:__ `Run at Cursor` uses features provided by the Godot Tools extension that are only available when the current workspace is open in the Godot editor.
 There is a short delay when first launching the editor where this command will not work.
 Just wait a few seconds and try again.

 # Setup
 ### Godot Tools